gvshukla321/trendo/README.md

 Steps to run this app :
 1. Clone the repository on your local environment
+2. Login to Imgur.com and generate a new Client Id
-2. Change the Client-ID in libimgur/src/main/java/com/scaler/libimgur/ImgurClient.kt
+3. Change the Client-ID in libimgur/src/main/java/com/scaler/libimgur/ImgurClient.kt in your local repo
-3. Now it can be run either on emulator or actual device using Android Studio.
+4. Now it can be run either on emulator or actual device using Android Studio.